-This IBM Redbooks publication is useful to IT architects, system administrators, and those users who plan for and install KVM on IBM Z. The reader is expected to have an understanding of IBM Z hardware, KVM, Linux on Z, and virtualization concepts.
+This IBM Redbooks publication is useful to IT architects, system administrators, and users who plan for and install KVM on IBM Z. The reader is expected to have an understanding of IBM Z hardware, KVM, Linux on Z, and virtualization concepts.

 Chapter 1.
-Understanding the kernel-based virtual machine on IBM Z
+Understanding the Kernel-based Virtual Machine on IBM Z

 Chapter 2.
-Planning for the kernel-based virtual machine host and guest
+Planning for the Kernel-based Virtual Machine host and guest

 Chapter 6.
-Monitoring the environment
+Managing the Kernel-based Virtual Machine environment

-Appendix B. Scripts for SLES guest installation
+Appendix C. Scripts for SLES guest installation